-For indexed collections, you may refer to the minimum and maximum indices using minindex and maxindex functions.
+For indexed collections, you may refer to the minimum and maximum indices using minindex and maximum functions.
 Similarly, you may refer to the minimum and maximum elements of a collection of basic type using the minelement and maxelement functions.
 These are HQL specific features.

-'''

-select cal from Calendar cal where maxelement(cal.holidays) > current date
+select cal from Calendar cal where maxelement(cal.holidays) > current date select order from Order order where maxindex(order.items) > 100 select order from Order order where minelement(order.items) > 10000 select mother from Cat as mother, Cat as kit where kit in elements(foo.kittens)

-'''

-select order from Order order where maxindex(order.items) > 100

-'''

-select order from Order order where minelement(order.items) > 10000 \,

-'''

 The SQL functions any, some, all, exists, in are supported when passed the element or index set of a collection (elements and indices functions) or the result of a subquery (see below).
-While subqueries are supported by EJB-QL, elements and indices are specific HQL features.
+While subqueries are supported by JP-QL, elements and indices are specific HQL features.